-On trade union rights, the Trustee was very pleased to see the positive change in LGIM's and abrdn's voting policies in relation to the denial of trade union rights in contravention of Principle 3 of the UN Global Compact.
+On trade union rights, the Trustee was very pleased to see the positive change in LGIM's voting policy in relation to the denial of trade union rights in contravention of Principle 3 of the UN Global Compact.
 LGIM has moved from merely supporting shareholder resolutions as they arise to now proactively voting against the chair or other directors of any company that is on their UN Global Compact violator list for three consecutive years.
 The Trustee intends to meet with LGIM to discuss why some notorious anti-union companies are not included in the list.
-The trustee also welcomes the voting and engagement actions taken by both LGIM, Columbia Threadneedle and abrdn at the companies highlighted by the Trustee, along with abrdn's engaging with Unite the Union and CK Hutchison in relation to collective bargaining.
+The trustee also welcomes the voting and engagement actions taken by both LGIM and Columbia Threadneedle at the companies highlighted by the Trustee.